 “Everything we build should be as inclusive, legible and readable as possible.
 If we have to sacrifice elegance - so be it.
 We’re building for needs, not audiences.
 We’re designing for the whole country, not just the ones who are used to using the web.
 The people who most need our services are often the people who find them hardest to use.
 Let’s think about those people from the start.”

-The “Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations” (to give them their full name) require all public sector body websites to meet the Web Content Accessibility Guidelines (WCAG) 2.1 to level AA, and have published an accessibility statement by 23 September 2020.
-There’s also a deadline for public sector mobile apps to be accessible too, coming in June 2021.
+The “Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations” (to give them their full name) required all public sector body websites to meet the Web Content Accessibility Guidelines (WCAG) 2.1 to level AA, and have published an accessibility statement by 23 September 2020.
+By June 2021, there was also a deadline for public sector mobile apps to be accessible too.

 The law is the law, and it’s certainly important.
 But sometimes people approach accessibility from the perspective of achieving a certain set of criteria just to ‘pass’ a standard, and that sort of misses the point.